adith345/Config-Files/Vim/README.md

 cp .vimrc ~/

 ```
+5. You Will Get A Error at Starting But Enter a Command in Given in 6

-5. Now Type vim in terminal and type this command
+6. Now Type vim in terminal and type this command
 ```c
 :PluginUpdate
 ```